 to find a John Foy office near you

-What proof do I need to get my Crohn’s Disease SSDI claim approved?
+What proof do you need to get a Crohn’s Disease SSDI claim approved?

 The amount of paperwork that the SSA requires for a disability claim is staggering.
 Many patients with valid disabilities are turned away purely because they did not assemble the right documents.